National Smile Day May Help Hartford ~ The City Full of Frowns - NewsBreak

 New Milford Halloween Event Organizers Want You to ‘Pee Your Pants’

 He's a State Rep from New Milford and the top-dog at New Milford's Harrybrooke Park, Billy "Mo" Buckbee says he's fired up for Halloween.
-Buckbee was a guest on the Ethan, Lou & Large Dave Morning Show on I-95 (10/6/22).
+Buckbee was a guest on our sister station.
 The fellas set aside state matters for the morning, to focus more on the frightening event coming to Harrybrooke Park this Halloween.

 Haunting at the Ridge debuts at Powder Ridge Mountain Park